 Recovery aftercare: Insomnia, pain and emotional distress are the most common reasons that people undergoing this process relapse and/or experience complications.
-To avoid this situation, we allow our clients to recover in their own rooms for the next couple of days.
+To avoid this situation, we send patients to a residential aftercare facility.
 When clients get a chance to recuperate at their own pace, they have a much better chance for a full recovery.

 Rapid Detox Schedule

 First or Second Day

 When clients are first admitted, they will be given their own room in a fully accredited surgical center where they will have access to a variety of health care services and will be closely monitored by specialists.
 They will then undergo a medical evaluation that will include tests, blood work, a chest x-ray, and other tests if they are considered necessary or have not been done previously.
 Throughout this entire time, staff will ensure that patients are comfortable at all times.
 Clients will also be given medication to ameliorate opiate withdrawal symptoms.

 Second or Third Day

 Clients will be escorted to their room in the surgical center.
 This is where our board-certified anesthesiologist will perform the rapid detox procedure.
 The procedure will last between 30-90 minutes and you will have little memory of any withdrawal symptoms while you are sedated.
 After the procedure is concluded, you will stay in the surgical care center overnight for observation and personalized care.